 - If you live in the Northern Hemisphere then it is the Winter Solstice is shortest day of the year but in the Southern Hemisphere it is the Summer Solstice and it is the longest day of the year.

 - Everyone thinks that the Winter Solstice falls on the same date every year but it changes.
 The Winter Solstice can fall on December 20th, 21st, 22nd or 23rd, though December 20th or 23rd solstices are rare.
-The last Winter Solstice to fall on December 23rd was in 1903 and won’t happen again until
+The last Winter Solstice to fall on December 23rd was in 1903 and will not happen again until 2303

 - Solstices take place twice a year.
 The Summer Solstice takes place around June 21st and then again around December 21st.
 With the Summer Solstice, the Sun is directly overhead the Tropic of Cancer in the Northern Hemisphere, while with the Winter Solstice, the Sun shines directly over the Tropic of Capricorn in the Southern Hemisphere.
 What are seasons?

 - In the Northern Hemisphere, astronomers and scientists use the Winter Solstice as the start of winter, which ends on the March Equinox.
 For meteorologists, on the other hand, winter began three weeks earlier on December 1st.

 - During winter in the Northern Hemisphere, the Earth is actually closest to the Sun.
 Different seasons are not defined by how far the Earth is from the Sun.
 Seasons occur because Earth orbits the Sun on a slant or tilt.
 It’s because of this that different amounts of sunlight reach the Northern and Southern Hemispheres, causing variation in temperatures and weather patterns throughout the year.
 The fact is that Earth is closest to the sun just a few weeks after the Winter Solstice